chrismp/chrismp.github.io/_posts/2015-09-25-how-americas-biggest-cities-grew-or-shrank-from-2010-to-2014.md

 ---
 layout: post
-title: How fast America's biggest cities grew or shrank from 2010 to 2014
+title: How America's biggest cities grew or shrank from 2010 to 2014
 ---

 I noticed the U.S. Census released 2014 population estimates for each city.
 I also noticed no one made a grouped bar chart comparing the biggest cities' populations for 2014 to 2010.
 So I decided to solve this problem.